 - 1. Is there, or is there likely to be, sufficient evidence to prepare a report to the Procurator Fiscal? - a.
-If Yes, continue with decision criteria - b.
-If No, deal with the investigation as efficiently and effectively as possible - 2.
-Has the investigation identified failure to comply with legal Notices? - a.
-If Yes, prepare a report to the Procurator Fiscal

-Premises: Location: Decision Criteria SCORE Officer to circle and total Score: NO 333.1.2 YES Serious (e.g. unfit food) score (3), Significant (e.g. lot of the nature) score (2), Minor (e.g. labelling) score (1).
-1 2 3 Record of Compliance lave similar complaints gone unattended to in the ast?
-1 2 3 Public Interest/Prevalence s it in the public interest to report the incident?
-1 2 3 Villingness to Comply s there a poor record of willingness to comply?
-1 2 3 Chronic Poor Hygiene Standard Does the record of the business indicate poor bygiene and food safety standards?
-1 2 3 Greseeability Should the business have been able to identify the lisk leading to the complaint?
-1 2 3 lazard Analysis lad the proprietor failed to assess and control the otential hazards involved?
-1 2 3 Due diligence s it likely that the company would fail in relation to roducing due diligence defence?
-1 2 3 Benefit to Accused las the accused benefited from failure to comply?
-1 2 3 TOTAL: , 1 uidance core 0 - 18 Inclined not to proceed with Reporter 19 - 22 Use officer discretion / discuss wore 23+ Proceed with Report - inform Prince ith Principal EHC) nspecting Officer (Signed): Principal Officer (Signed):
+If Yes, continue with decision criteria b.
+If No, continue to decision criteria Premises: Location: Decision Criteria SCORE Officer to circle and total Score: NO SCORE YES Nature of Offence Serious (e.g. unfit food) score (3), Significant (e.g. not of the nature) score (2), Minor (e.g. labelling) score (1).
+1 2 3 Record of Compliance Have similar complaints gone unattended to in the past?
+1 2 3 Public Interest/Prevalence Is it in the public interest to report the incident?
+1 2 3 Willingness to Comply Is there a poor record of willingness to comply?
+1 2 3 Chronic Poor Hygiene Standard Does the record of the business indicate poor hygiene and food safety standards?
+1 2 3 Foreseeability Should the business have been able to identify the risk leading to the complaint?
+1 2 3 Hazard Analysis Had the proprietor failed to assess and control the potential hazards involved?
+1 2 3 Due diligence Is it likely that the company would fail in relation to producing due diligence defence?
+1 2 3 Benefit to Accused Has the accused benefited from failure to comply?
+1 2 3 TOTAL : uidance core 0 - 18 Inclined not to proceed with Repo core 19 - 22 Use officer discretion / discuss w core 23+ Proceed with Report - inform Pri ith Principal EHO ) Inspecting Officer (Signed): Principal Officer (Signed):